andre-ye/andre-ye.github.io/english/spring/reading-notes/station-11/part-8.md

 ### Chapter 49
 - The clarinet hated Shakespeare.
-- She was sitting by hserself in Mackinaw City; she had been thinking of writing her own play.
+- She was sitting by herself in Mackinaw City; she had been thinking of writing her play.
 - The clarinet let her play in the backpack; the Symphony wondered if they were looking at a suicide note.
 - The men are planning a route to the Severn City Airport.
 - The men want to trade the two for the bride.